ashleysally00/keep_flying_gif_resize_project/Readme.md

 ## Resizing Results

 The GIF resizing process maintained the smooth animation of the flying butterfly.
-It also in significantly reducing the file size.
+It also significantly reduces the file size.
 Here are the results:

 - Original GIF size: 554.32 KB
 - Resized GIF size: 113.34 KB